DAI-Lab-HERALD/General-Framework/README.md

 # STEP: Structured Training and Evaluation Platform for benchmarking human behavior models.
 In the field of predicting human behavior in traffic situations, comprehensive and equitable comparisons between different methods are an important aspect.
-To this end, we present a generalized framework for benchmarking human behavior prediction models, which can be used to compare and test different models with a large amount of control over the actual testing environment.
+To this end, we present STEP, a generalized framework for benchmarking human behavior prediction models, which can be used to compare and test different models with a large amount of control over the actual testing environment.

 ## General usage description
 If one wants to use the framework, one has to [set up a new simulations.py file](https://github.com/julianschumann/General-Framework/tree/main/Framework#running-a-new-experiment) with the desired experiment settings in the folder [../Framework/](https://github.com/julianschumann/General-Framework/tree/main/Framework).
 Once this is complete, one just has to run this file: